CERN/TIGRE/MATLAB/Algorithms/README.md

 # Krylov Subspace algorithms

 These are fast coverging iterative algorithms.
-The have some issues with regards of semiconvergence and loss of ortogonality, so in some cases they may not produce best results, but the main advantage is that few iterations should produce a good image.
+The have some issues with regards of semiconvergence and loss of orthogonality, so in some cases they may not produce best results, but the main advantage is that few iterations should produce a good image.

 Non regularized: